256B.0943 Children's therapeutic services and supports.

 (vi) discharge plan; and

 (vii) if applicable, insurance information.

-(b) The clinical infrastructure written policies and procedures must include policies and
+(b) The clinical infrastructure written policies and procedures must include policies and procedures for:

 (2) developing an individual treatment plan that is: